Home Site Map Search Contact Us

 How a refinancing or repayment of the loan in full affects recapture depends on when the refinancing or repayment in full occurs.
 If the borrower refinances or repays the loan in full within four years of the closing date of the loan and sells the home at a later date during the nine-year recapture period, the “Holding Period Percentage” used in determining the recapture tax is calculated in the manner set forth by the IRS.

-For details on how to calculate recapture tax, use IRS Form 8828 and its instructions located on the IRS Website.
+For details on how to calculate recapture tax, use IRS Form 8828 and instructions on the IRS website.